 Badass Normal: A very common trait in this game, but Peter gets special appreciation for punching out an Eldritch Abomination that demolished a previous character in no time flat after fighting through one of the most combat-intensive levels in the game, and for actually surviving into ripe old age with fairly few problems.

-Blinding Camera Flash: Peter has a flash pan with a limited amount of powder which he can use to stun enemies (which is good, since you don't really start off with any particularly powerful weapons in that chapter).
+Blinding Camera Flash: Peter has a flash pan with a limited amount of powder which he can use to stun enemies (which is good, since you don't start off with any particularly powerful weapons in that chapter).

 Geek Physique: Scrawny, without the ability to wield any of his non-Magickal defenses gracefully, and quick-moving but with low stamina as well as health.